VladimirAlexiev/RailDataForum2025-SPARQL/README.md

 http://rail.sandbox.ontotext.com/ttyg is a GraphDB "Talk to Your Graph" chatbot.
 User `rdf2025`, password `Gr@phwise2025`
 - Select `ERAbot` and ask it some questions about the ontology, taxonomies, or instance data.
-- Then use `Explain Resource` to see how the bot came up with an answer, and what query it used.
+- Then use `Explain Response` to see how the bot came up with an answer, and what query it used.
 - You can also click the two buttons on top right of the query to load it in the SPARQL editor, or copy it

 ![](ERAbot-longest-tunnel-Europe.png)